What are Roof Bars For?

 Virtually anything!
-Fitting a roof rack to your car ads immeasurable versatility and practicality.
-They’re a perfect, economical solution for thousands of people including holidaying families, outdoor adventurists, business owners, DIYers, cyclists and more to boot.
-Basically a roof rack allows you to carry more stuff.
-Whether it’s more luggage or baby equipment in a roof box, bikes, surf boards or ladders, a roof rack can handle it.
-But it doesn’t end there, what about that chest of drawers you’ve been eyeing up on DoneDeal? or that old mattress in the shed that you need to bring to the tip?
+Fitting a set of roof bars to your car ads immeasurable versatility and practicality.
+They're an ideal solution for thousands of people including holidaying families, outdoor adventurists, business owners, DIYers, cyclists and more to boot.
+Basically, a set of car roof racks allows you to carry more stuff - very handy when you decide to buy more than you thought in Ikea!
+Whether it's more luggage or baby equipment in a roof box, bikes, surfboards or ladders, a roof rack can handle it.
+But it doesn't end there, what about that chest of drawers you've been eyeing up?
+Or that old mattress in the shed that you need to bring to the tip?
+There are hundreds of everyday scenarios where a roof rack can come in handy and may negate the need to hire a van or bother your mate who owns a huge estate car.
+Basically, a set of car roof racks allows you to carry more, freeing up space for you and your family inside the cabin.
+Whether it's more luggage or baby equipment in a roof box, bikes on a bike rack, surfboards or ladders, a roof rack can handle it.
+But it doesn't end there, what about that chest of drawers you've been eyeing up? or that old mattress in the shed that you need to bring to the tip?
 There are hundreds of everyday scenarios where a roof rack can come in handy and may negate the need to hire a van or bother your mate who owns a huge estate car.

 Why such a difference in price?

 A number of factors affect cost such as construction material, ie steel or aluminium, the type or style of roof rack and of course the brand.
-Aluminium roof racks tend to be more expensive than steel, bars with an aerodynamic profile will be more expensive and well known brands such as THULE or Whispbar will cost more as well.
+Aluminium roof racks tend to be more expensive than steel.
+Roof bars with an aerodynamic profile will be more expensive.
+THULE, Mont Blanc or Whispbar roof bars will cost more as well as they are perceived as being the premium brands within the industry.

 Will any roof rack fit my car?